-GetYourGuide closes $133M convertible note as travel startups continue to weather the Covid-19 storm – TechCrunch
+GetYourGuide closes $133M convertible note as travel startups continue to weather the COVID-19 storm – TechCrunch

 The plan is still to keep on keeping on, though, with an IPO remaining in its sights for the longer term.

-Reck said today that the fundraising is one of the easier rounds it’s closed in its life as a startup — a mark of how investors, who are still flush with lots of money to invest, will continue to use some of it to help shore up the most promising but most hard-hit of its portfolio companies through the current crisis.
+Reck said today that the fundraising is one of the easier rounds it’s closed in its life as a startup — a mark of how investors, who are still flush with lots of money to invest, will continue to use some of it to help shore up the most promising but most hard-hit of companies through the current crisis.

 “Raising this new capital was straightforward, because our investor base shares the belief that our mission matters,” he told TechCrunch.
 “The pandemic has been the worst crisis in the history of tourism, but it’s also proven that leisure travel is a fundamental human need.
 Throughout the crisis, people have never stopped dreaming of traveling again, and when they do, experiences will be what they crave the most.”